shaze/idat/README.md

 * `--size` : by default the dots in the plots are 5pt in size.
 You can change this using `--size`
 * `--colours` :  to change the default colours you can provide a comma-separated (no spaces) list of colours.
 For example `--colours pink,cyan,black`
 * `--output` :  this is compulsory.
-Use `--output show` for interactive use or specify the name of the output file with graphics extension (e.g. `--show output.pdf`)
+Use `--output show` for interactive use or specify the name of the output file with graphics extension (e.g. `--output output.pdf`)

 ### Plotting multiple intensity files